AndrasKovacs/smalltt/README.md

 # smalltt

 - See [Demo.stt](Demo.stt) for notes on usage, goals and benchmarks.
-- See [krakow-pres.pdf](krakow-pres.pdf) for one presentation I previously gave about this system.
+- See [krakow-pres.pdf](krakow-pres.pdf) for a presentation I previously gave about this system.

 ## Some benchmarks